tonethar/IGME-330-Master/notes/demo-web-audio-2.md

 3. Now call `setupUI()` right before the call to `loop()`

 4. You are going to need to declare `highshelf` as a variable that is scoped outside of `setupUI()`.
 Give it an initial value of `false`.
-Declare it right after the web audio setup code
+Declare it right before the web audio setup code

 5. Now here's `toggleHighshelf()` - which will get called every time the checkbox gets checked or unchecked: